 When is CAT 2017 Exam held?

 Generally, CAT is held in November – December every year.
-This year, the test is schedule to take place in the month of December 2017.
+This year, the test is schedule to take place on november 26.
 Other important dates related to CAT 2017 are listed below:

 |CAT 2017 Result Date||2nd Week of Jan 2018 (tentative)|